jmsmistral/btree/README.md

 # Btree #

-An Btree library in C based on Btree algorithm published in Introduction to Algorithms (2nd edition), Cormen et al. p434.
+A Btree library in C, based on the Btree algorithm published in Introduction to Algorithms (2nd edition), Cormen et al. p434.

-I wrote this library as I couldn't find any 'easy-to-learn' code on Btrees online.
-The idea isn't to make this code fast and efficient, but to have the basic Btree algorithms available that allows those interested to see how these can be implemented.
-I will be writing a blog post explaining the theory and walking through the key parts of the code - will post the link here :)
+I wrote this library as I couldn't find any 'easy-to-learn' code on Btrees on the web.
+The idea isn't to make this code fast and efficient, but to have the basic Btree algorithms available to allow those interested to see how these can be implemented.

 ### How do I get set up? ###